AP6YC/AP6YC/README.md

 Let's fill out the GitHub page template, shall we:

 - 🔭 I’m currently working on:
-  - Finishing my dissertation 📑
+  - Lifelong machine learning, adaptive resonance, and deep learning 📑
 - 🌱 I’m currently learning:
   - Ways of tackling catastrophic forgetting 🧠 and French 🥐
 - 👯 I’m looking to collaborate on:
   - Open source Julia packages 🧑‍💻 and hot sauce recipes 🌶️
 - 🤔 I’m looking for help with:
-  - How to finish my dissertation on time.
+  - How to live the good life (in the Socratic sense.
+Any other suggestions are also welcome).
 - 💬 Ask me about:
-  - Anything except how my dissertation is coming along.
+  - Self-organizing neural networks, computer vision, and electronic music production 🎶.
 - 📫 How to reach me:
   - <sap625@mst.edu>
 - 😄 Pronouns: